AIG CEO may reduce buybacks, focus on acquisitions

-American International Group Inc's (AIG.N) new chief executive Brian Duperreault said on Wednesday the company would likely slow the pace of share buybacks and instead spend on acquisitions.
+(Reuters) - American International Group Inc's (AIG.N) new chief executive Brian Duperreault said on Wednesday the company would likely slow the pace of share buybacks and instead spend on acquisitions.

 "I'd love to find great additions to the company.
 I think the important thing is that we look at companies that can make us better," Duperreault told reporters in an interview after the company's annual general meeting in New York.

-To meet the objective, AIG would slow the pace and frequency of share buybacks, which have been part of the company's two-year turnaround plan launched by former CEO Peter Hancock.
+To meet the objective, AIG would slow the pace and frequency of share buybacks, which have been part of the company's two-year turnaround plan launched last year by former CEO Peter Hancock.
+AIG's goals under the plan have included returning $25 billion of capital to investors by year-end.

-AIG has returned $18.1 billion to shareholders through buybacks since announcing the plan last year.
+AIG, which has been the target of activist investors led by billionaire Carl Icahn, has returned $18.1 billion to shareholders through buybacks since announcing the plan.

 "The likelihood we can continue the pace of share buybacks is low because there are other things I can use the money on," Duperreault said.
+"My job is to figure out what’s the best use of the capital and I want a balance," Duperreault said.

-AIG named Brian Duperreault, 70, as its CEO in May, selecting a protege of former CEO Hank Greenberg and an industry veteran known for his turnaround expertise.
+AIG named Duperreault, 70, as its CEO in May, selecting a protege of former CEO Hank Greenberg and an industry veteran known for his turnaround expertise.

 The company's shareholders on Wednesday approved 2016 compensation for executives, including former CEO Hancock, who said on March 9 that he would depart once the board found a replacement, citing a lack of confidence among directors and investors.